Scott Winter

 Major General Scott Alexander Winter, AM is a senior officer in the Australian Army.
 He initially joined the Australian Army Reserve but, following training at the Australian Defence Force Academy and Royal Military College, Duntroon, was commissioned into the Royal Australian Armoured Corps.
 He has commanded the 1st Armoured Regiment (2011–14), Director Soldier Career Management – Army (2015–17) and 3rd Brigade (2017–19), and has deployed on operations to East Timor, Iraq and Afghanistan.
-He was appointed commander of the 1st Division in November 2021.
+He served as commander of the 1st Division from November 2021 to December 2023, and since January 2024 he has been seconded to the United States Army Pacific as Deputy Commanding General – Strategy and Plans.

 Military career

 Winter was appointed a Member of the Order of Australia (AM) in the 2015 Australia Day Honours for "exceptional service through contributions to career management as the Senior Officer Manager – Army and to the development and modernisation of the Australian Army as the Commanding Officer 1st Armoured Regiment."

+Winter is to be promoted to lieutenant general and appointed Deputy Commander, United Nations Command in January 2026.